Arabs: A 3,000-Year History of Peoples, Tribes and Empires: Favorable

 Another reviewer who compared Mackintosh-Smith to Albert Hourani was Robert Irwin.
 Writing for Literary Review, he said that Arabs was even more remarkable than Hourani's "great study" A History of the Arab Peoples.
 Irwin found the author's coverage of the Pre-Islamic era unusual, and his focus on the influence of ancient Arab Kingdoms over Islam as "careful and original".
 He added:

 [Arabs] is a passionate and highly original meditation on Arab history in which etymological insights, snippets of poetry and historical anecdotes (a large number of which are apocryphal) are used to shed light on the Arabs’ past and their uncertain future [...]
 Although Mackintosh-Smith's book is perfectly scholarly, it is not a dutiful plod through a succession of slaughtered sultans and viziers or a tallying of gains and losses in forgotten battles in unpronounceable places.
 On the contrary, Arabs keeps throwing out brilliant insights, like sparks from a Catherine wheel.

-Robert Irwin also wrote for The Times Literary Supplement where he listed the book as his favorite for 2019 and described it as "exhilarating" despite its melancholic conclusions.
+Robert Irwin, for The Times Literary Supplement, named the book as his favorite of 2019, and described it as "exhilarating" despite its melancholic conclusions.
 The Penang Institute, which hosted an event for the author, said the book was "widely acknowledged to be the best single-volume history of the Arabs in the English language".
 During the event, Gareth Richards described the book as a "really superlative book".
 "It's really a book that betrays tremendous knowledge, mastering a huge range of sources.
 It's written very compellingly, beautifully erudite, and [...] it's also very very witty [...] it's really history at its best," he added.
 Noting that it took the author 9 years to write, he called it his magnum opus.
 In a brief review, Kirkus Reviews described the book as "[a] marvelous journey brimming with adventure and poetry and narrated by a keen, compassionate observer".
 Another short review was written by Jon Grand for The Book Stall Newsletter where he described the book as essential for understanding Arabs.